 Distance: 6.7km return

 This gentle loop which starts and finishes at Grants Picnic Ground is an exceptional choice for beginners.
-The Dandenong Ranges is home to tranquil forest paths, cool temperate rainforest and eucalyptus trees.
-Sherbrooke Picnic Ground is just down the road from the ever-popular 1000 steps, but doesn't bring the weekend crowds with it.
-Soak up the serenity, but be mindful the area can be muddy and slippery after rain.
+The Dandenong Ranges is home to tranquil forest paths, cool temperate rainforest and eucalyptus trees and this route is no exception.
 The Sherbrooke waterfall trail from the O'Donohue picnic ground carpark, a short drive away, is worth a detour before heading home.

 9. Camels Hump, Mount Macedon